12 Nail Trends That Are Going To Dominate In 2025

 Rich Burgundy

 While linen pastels and milky hues will take off for spring, we can still expect to see deep, rich shades reign supreme in 2025.
 This year’s obsession with chocolate brown will continue but we’ll see a shift towards merlot and burgundy, as illustrated by Lauren’s sultry red manicure.
-“Burgundy is going to remain a favourite in 2025,” confirms Diogo.
-“I’m noticing a lot of buzz around Bio Sculpture’s new Ghost Noir polish, £15, which is nearly black with deep red undertones for a mysterious yet sophisticated vibe.”
+“Burgundy is going to remain a favorite in 2025,” confirms Diogo.
+“I’m noticing a lot of buzz around Bio Sculpture’s new Ghost Noir polish [available to licensed professionals only] which is nearly black with deep red undertones for a mysterious yet sophisticated vibe.”

 Celestial Yellow

 As we move into summer, experts agree that oranges and yellows are going to be hugely popular for manicures.
-“Bold orange and energising yellow colours will really liven up your manicure in 2025’s warmer months,” predicts Streets.
+“Bold orange and energizing yellow colors will really liven up your manicure in 2025’s warmer months,” predicts Streets.
 But it’s “celestial yellow” that she thinks is going to be everywhere.
 “Inspired by otherworldly elements like the sun, moon and stars, it’s one to add vibrancy to your nail look,” she says.
-Try Palette London Nail Paint in Pineapple Pulp, £8, to recreate Sonia Sanchez’s embellished citrus manicure at home.
+Try OPI Nail Lacquer in Exotic Birds Do Not Tweet, $11.99, to recreate Sonia Sanchez’s embellished citrus manicure at home.

 Subtle Chrome